codedragon/code_reviews/slides.md

 ## We are all humans that are taught to fear failure, be kind

-* terse communication can feel like an attack
+* Terse communication can feel like an attack
-* switch from async to sync
+* Switch from async to sync
-* pair coding for the win
+* Pair coding for the win
 * Learn to think of your code separate from you

 * Focus on your team, your project
 * Learn to disagree constructively
 * Difficult discussions is where growth and learning happen